 This is one of UC's strictest requirements.
 Courses in English Composition must have a prerequisite or a placement exam listed on the course description.
-Courses should require extensive practice in writing and revising papers and must be at least 3 semester or 4 quarter units.
+Courses should require extensive practice in writing papers and must be at least 3 semester or 4 quarter units.
 Courses in English, English Composition, and Expository Writing often have the best chance of meeting this requirement.
 Courses in Philosophy, Critical Thinking, Literature, or Seminar courses often do not meet this requirement.
-UC does not accept English Composition courses from international universities where English is not the primary language of instruction.